SebestianSije/documentation/content/developer/tutorials/server_framework_101/03_build_user_interface.rst

       - The `description` field is omitted from the list view because it wouldn't fit visually.

 .. seealso::
-   - :doc:`Reference documentation for view records <../../reference/user_interface/view_records>`
+   - :doc:`Reference documentation on view records <../../reference/user_interface/view_records>`
-   - :doc:`Reference documentation for view architectures
+   - :doc:`Reference documentation on view architectures
      <../../reference/user_interface/view_architectures>`

 In :ref:`the previous section <tutorials/server_framework_101/define_window_actions>`, we defined